Emily Pavlisin, Psy.D.

 Perinatal Mood Concerns

-Whether you are experiencing changes in your mood, grappling with your identity as a new parent, or wondering what it means to be a good enough parent in a world full of expectations, I am here to meet you where you are with a warm, compassionate, and nonjudgmental ear.
-The perinatal period is a unique time in your life that is deserving of individualized education, resources, and support-which we will navigate together.
+Whether you are experiencing changes in your mood, reeling from a pregnancy or birth experience that didn't go as planned, dealing with loss, grappling with your identity as a new parent, or wondering what it means to be a good enough parent in a world full of expectations, I am here to meet you where you are.
+My expertise in the mind-body connection during the perinatal period lends me a compassionate and non-judgmental ear, through which we can empower you with the information and tools you need to feel more grounded and resilient.

 Depression